This post contains affiliate links. Please see our disclosure policy.

 • Mix the mop ingredients together (Apple juice, Apple Cider Vinegar, hot sauce, and Worcestershire sauce)

-• Putt back on the Big Green Egg, bump temperature to 275ยฐ and let it cook another 2 hours or until the internal temperature is greater than 200ยฐF.
-(NOTE: in this final stage, cook the wrapped butt until the temperature probe slides in and out of the butt with little to no resistance.
-Imagine if you were poking a ziploc bag filled with softened butter... that is the "feel" you are looking for).
+• Put back on the Big Green Egg, bump temperature to 275° and let it cook another 2 hours or until the internal temperature is greater than 200°F. (NOTE: in this final stage, cook the wrapped butt until the temperature probe slides in and out of the butt with little to no resistance.
+Imagine if you were poking a ziploc bag filled with softened butter… that is the "feel" you are looking for).

 • Make a crack in the foil to let steam escape and Boston Butt to stop carryover cooking

-• After 20-30 minutes, wrap the foil tight, place Boston Butts in cooler with a towel and let rest for an hour or two before pulling meat and serving
+• Wrap the foil tight, place Boston Butts in cooler with a towel and let rest for an hour or two before pulling meat and serving

 Nutrition information is automatically calculated, so should only be used as an approximation.